mozilla/fennec-search/README.md

+**This repo is no longer used for active development.
+To contribute to the Firefox search activity, please follow the normal [Firefox for Android development process](https://wiki.mozilla.org/Mobile/Fennec/Android).**

 # Fennec Search Activity

 This is a stand-alone version of the search activity that is built with Firefox for Android.
 The main source code lives in [mozilla-central](http://hg.mozilla.org/mozilla-central/), but this repo is a tool to make development easier.